spatie/laravel-permission/docs/basic-usage/teams-permissions.md

 'teams' => true,
 ```

-Also, if you want to use a custom foreign key for teams you must change in the permission config file:
+Also, if you want to use a custom foreign key for teams you set it in the permission config file:
 ```php
 // config/permission.php
 'team_foreign_key' => 'custom_team_id',